wazedde/ucom/README.md

 ## `ucom help`

 ```
-Usage: ucom [COMMAND]
+Usage: ucom [OPTIONS] [COMMAND]

 Commands:
-  list   Shows a list of the installed Unity versions
+  list   Shows a list of the installed Unity versions [aliases: l]
+  info   Shows project information [aliases: i]
-  new    Creates a new Unity project and Git repository (uses latest available Unity version by default)
+  new    Creates a new Unity project and Git repository (uses latest available Unity version by default) [aliases: n]
   open   Opens the given Unity project in the Unity Editor [aliases: o]
   build  Builds the given Unity project [aliases: b]
   run    Runs Unity with the givens arguments (uses latest available Unity version by default) [aliases: r]
   help   Print this message or the help of the given subcommand(s)

 Options:
+  -i, --injected-script  Display the build script that is injected into the project
   -h, --help             Print help information
   -V, --version          Print version information
 ```

 ## `ucom help list`